 We realise that your time is valuable and that you will have traveling expenses associated with this.
 Hence, you will be compensated $300 for each sperm donation to cover these expenses.

-Once you have completed the initial screening process you will be paid as follows:
+Once you have completed the initial screening process you will be reimbursed as follows:

-Payment 2: $150 per sample - already donated, that is approved and frozen for use. (paid after the final 6 month blood test).
+Reimbursement 2: $150 per sample - already donated, that is approved and frozen for use. (reimbursed after the final 6 month blood test).

 For example, if you provide 5 samples that are approved, you will be reimbursed $1500 in total.
 By reimbursing your time and expenses for donating sperm, we hope that the entire process will be as effortless as possible.